-Because the relational contract theory holds that at the initial contract execution stage there is no real ability to foresee and formulate the accurate obligations and rights that the contractual relationship will render, the de facto performance of the contract should be mandatory only in specific cases where it is ultimately deemed necessary.
-The relational contract theory may support and even strengthen the notion that the parties may withdraw from one or more of the contractual obligations embodied in the disposition agreement.
-This is true not only after the contract’s execution and prior to the beginning or success of the fertility treatments, where the balanced interests still enable one of the sides not to fulfill his contractual obligations, but I also contend that this option is crucial and applicable even after the pregnancy begins or the child is born.
+Because the relational contract theory holds that at the initial contract execution stage there is no real ability to foresee and formulate all the appropriate obligations and rights attendant upon the contractual relationship, the de facto performance of the contract should be mandatory only in specific cases where it is ultimately deemed necessary.
+The relational contract theory may support and even strengthen the notion that the parties may withdraw from one or more of the contractual obligations embedded in the disposition agreement.
+This is true not only after the contract’s execution and prior to the beginning or success of the fertility treatments, where the balanced interests still enable one of the sides not to fulfill his or her contractual obligations, but I contend that this option is crucial and applicable even after the pregnancy begins or the child is born.

-The relational contract theory may create parental obligations, rights, and even the grant of parenthood status itself due to an implied agreement following de facto guardianship.
-My contention generally means that the implication of the relational contract theory may require, if necessary, flexible adjustment of the contractual obligations ex-post in addition to the initial obligations that were agreed upon ex- ante.
+The relational contract theory may create parental obligations, rights, and even the granting of parenthood status itself due to an implied agreement following de facto guardianship.
+My line of reasoning means that the implication of the relational contract theory may require, if necessary, flexible adjustment of the contractual obligations ex-post in addition to the initial obligations that were agreed upon ex- ante.
 These potential adjustments and the need for flexibility may then allow for change to the initial agreement where there is a change of heart or changed circumstances and the de facto performance of the contract by both sides, explicitly or implicitly, indicates that the parties agree to change the initial agreement.
+Practically speaking, even if the initial agreement had stipulated that the frozen embryos should be used, donated to another couple, and/or used for research, or destroyed, the performance of the contract may, under given circumstances, dictate a different result following and according to the parties’ change of minds.

 Relational Ethics, Relational Contract and Relational Status

-In the recent legal literature, one increasingly can also find a conceptualization of the spousal relationship as a relational contract.
-It is worth noting that in his early writings Macneil conceptualized the marriage contract as a relational contract.
+In recent legal literature, one increasingly can also find a conceptualization of the spousal relationship as a relational contract.
+It is worth noting that in his early writings, Macneil conceptualized the marriage contract as a relational contract.
 But, in stark contrast to the prevalence of this implementation in the spousal relationship, it is sorely lacking in the parent-child relationship.
-As for myself, I have explored this possibility in several of my previous articles and a forthcoming book.
+I have explored this possibility in several of my previous articles and a forthcoming book.
 Now, I would like to add another layer to the discussion of the nexus of this context and relational ethics.
 There is no doubt that nothing compares to the strong relational aspects of both the parent-child and spousal relationships, since there is nothing “[…] as important and relational as raising a child.”
-This is a lifetime commitment endeavor for the couple, the two progenitors, which has been illustrated by the well-known dictum that “It takes a village to raise a child,” as some scholars have put it.
+This is a lifetime commitment and endeavor for the couple, the two progenitors, which has been illustrated by the well-known observation that “It takes a village to raise a child,” as some scholars have put it.
 As has been further elaborated,

 Our parenting is inherently and deeply co-operative with the caring (whether or not we describe it as parenting) of our partners.
 Our parenting makes no sense without a consideration of our partner’s role […] We may offer those children—but not others—an adequate level of parenting.
 Even then we could only really answer the question by reference to the parenting we are able to offer our children in the context of the relationships, community and society which are all involved in parenting.